Wiktor-Wojciechowski/JS-Course-Notes/README.md

 document.querySelectorAll("selector") - returns a node list of elements of the selector

 Array.from(document.querySelectorAll(".class") - creates an array of elements with a class name class

+element.textContent - gets the text inside of the html element